Pacific Islander Summer Bridge Program

 - Social Security Card: Assistance with applying for a U.S. Social Security card which you will need for employment

 - Stipend: Earn $300 (less taxes) for successfully participating in and completing the program

 All accepted students of Pacific Island ethnicities are eligible to apply for the Pacific Islander Summer Bridge Program.
-22 applicants will be selected to participate in the program.
+Final selections will be made by the Pacific Islander Student Center staff.

 Free.
 The PISC will pay for all costs associated with the program including on-campus housing, food, local transportation, activity fees.
 Participants only need to secure their airline ticket to Hawaii and ensure they have housing after the conclusion of the program.

 To maintain the momentum and culture of success throughout the first year, the PISB participants will be invited to participate in the following services at the Pacific Islander Student Center.